hychen/ssx/README.md

 ## Deploy (to Heroku)

-After you push to the cooressponding branchs on github repository.

 The codes will be deployed to cooresponding heroku app if the test is passed after you push to stage/master branch on github repository.